riderjensen/nodejs-url-shortner/README.md

 Instructions for setup:

-1. Required installs:
+1. Required installs are Node.js and MongoDB
-  * Node.js
-  * MongoDB
 2. Clone the repository using `git clone https://github.com/riderjensen/nodejs-url-shortner`
 3. npm install
 4. Edit the settings at the top of app.js